RishavMishraRM/Active_or_Passive/README.md

 # Active_or_Passive
-Change Sentence from active to passive
+Change Sentence from active to passive<br>
 <a href="">Program</a>